 Toolkits for Election Action

-OK, so now you're totally informed about the local candidates and ballot proposals – but you want to do more.
+OK, so now you're totally informed about the Nov.
+6 2018 general election – but you want to do more.
 Woot!
-We've got a few nonpartisan ideas for how to amp up awareness of the Aug.
-8 primary election and help others get involved too.
+We've got a few nonpartisan ideas for how to amp up awareness of the election and help others get involved too.